Secret law: Secret rules in UK public places

 In the United Kingdom, many open places freely accessible by the public are actually privately owned public spaces (POPS).
 Information on ownership is considered confidential, and not provided either by the owners, or by local councils that have the information.
 As in any private property the owner may require visitors to abide by specified rules; but people freely accessing the place are not informed of the rules, which may nevertheless be enforced by security guards.
 Typical prohibitions which do not apply to genuinely public spaces include protesting and photography.

 Councils mostly refused to provide information on existing and planned pseudo-public spaces.
 They also refused to say how information could be obtained, or to provide information on private restrictions on exercising the other rights people have on genuinely public land.
 Councils were criticized for being under the influence of property developers and corporate owners.
 Siân Berry, at the time a member of the London Assembly, said "Being able to know what rules you are being governed by, and how to challenge them, is a fundamental part of democracy".

+A key exception to this is any public space that has an agreement in place to be compliant with the Public London Charter which, since 2021, is a requirement for London planning authorities in the planning process.